-You can always go do your thing somewhere outside, like in a park, or by a river, or up on a rooftop of an apartment complex, if you have access.
+You can always do your thing somewhere outside, like in a park, by a river, or up on a rooftop of an apartment complex, if you have access.
 However, some days going outside is not an option.
 Maybe the weather is horrible, or maybe people stare at you.
 Many folks report embarrassment as one of the biggest reasons why they hate going to a regular gym, and you can read all about these different mind blocks here.

 So, a home gym might be the way to go!
 But in the comfiness of your own home, it can be really hard to keep your motivation up.
 So, we prepared some tips for you to help solve that issue!

 If you intend to use your residence as your gym substitute, make it as serious as possible.
 You need to get an atmosphere going that will instruct your brain to flip the switch and go into dedicated workout mode.

 The ideal scenario would be to set aside a whole room for it.
 If you can have a type of “enclosure”, you can get more of a gym feeling.
 Moreover, it would give you much more freedom in organizing storage.

 You could keep your tools and accessories in one corner, towels in a handy spot, instructional DVDs on a nearby shelf, heavy equipment on separate racks, some water nearby, and set up a dedicated basket for the small miscellanea.

 If a separate room is not an option, at least consider singling out a corner of a larger space, like an area next to a wall in the living room.
 Keep that space off-limits for anything that is not strictly exercise-related.